yeslogic/prince-docs/docs/gen-content.md

 Generated Content
 -----------------

-Generated content is text and other content that is not found in the original input document, but is added to the output from a style sheet using the CSS `` property.
-Useful applications of this property include , or .
+Generated content is text and other content that is not found in the original input document, but is added to the output from a style sheet using the CSS `content` property.
+Useful applications of this property include [Page regions](doc-latest/paged.html#page-regions), [List markers](doc-latest/lists.html#content-list-markers) or [Footnotes](doc-latest/footnotes.html#footnotes).

 ### Generated Content Functions

-Generated content is inserted by means of several functions that typically are used within the `` property.
+Generated content is inserted by means of several functions that typically are used within the `content` property.
 However, please note that these functions are not unique to the `content` property, but can be used for the same purpose in several other ones, namely:

--   ``
+-   `content`
--   ``
+-   `prince-bookmark-label`
--   ``
+-   `prince-pdf-page-label`
--   ``
+-   `prince-tooltip`
--   ``
+-   `string-set`

-See also the section on for additional details on these functions.
+See also the section on [CSS Functional Expressions](doc-latest/doc-refs.html#css-functions) for additional details on these functions.

 The most simple use of generating content in these properties is to insert a literal string.
 A literal string can also be passed as an argument to the `leader()` function, which expands to fill the available space on the line like justified text, by repeating the string as many times as necessary.

 The properties can also insert external content fetched from another resource.
 This can be done with the following functions:

 -   the `url(url)` function, returning the text content at the given URL,
--   the `target-content(url)` function, referencing the text content of the linked element (see ), or
+-   the `target-content(url)` function, referencing the text content of the linked element (see [Using target-content()](doc-latest/gen-content.html#target-content)), or
 -   the `prince-base-url()` function, returning the base URL of the current document.

 It can also be done with the `prince-fallback(url)` function, which works just like the `url()` function, but also has the possibility of specifying a fallback `content`, in case the loading of the URL should fail.

 The content to be inserted can also be fetched from the attributes of other elements with the `attr(attribute-name)` function, or from other elements with the following mechanisms:

--   Any block-level element can be removed from the normal document flow, to be inserted in a page region: it is best removed with the `` property and its `running(name)` function, and inserted with the `element(name)` function.
-Alternatively, it can be removed with the `` property, to be inserted with the `flow(name)` function.
-See the documentation for for more details.
+-   Any block-level element can be removed from the normal document flow, to be inserted in a page region: it is best removed with the `position` property and its `running(name)` function, and inserted with the `element(name)` function.
+Alternatively, it can be removed with the `prince-flow` property, to be inserted with the `flow(name)` function.
+See the documentation for [Taking elements from the document](doc-latest/paged.html#content-taking-elements) for more details.
--   An element can be referenced with the `string(ident)` function after having been defined in the `` property with the `content()` function.
+-   An element can be referenced with the `string(ident)` function after having been defined in the `string-set` property with the `content()` function.
 This does not remove the element from the natural document flow, but instead copies it into the page region.
-See .
+See [Copying content from the document](doc-latest/paged.html#content-copying-text).

 The following functions can also be used for different forms of counters: